ChrstphrHll/npc_gen/students/Melcyn Taeral.md

 year: 4
 guild: Treskal
 partyID: 7
+tags:
+- Firbolg
+- Sorcerer
+- Diplomacy
+- 4th
+- Treskal
 ---
 # Melcyn Taeral
 ---
 ### Description
 - 4th year Firbolg Sorcerer in Treskal
-- wavy brunette hair that's braided with green ribbon (long), Gray eyes, and Pale Gray skin
+- wavy brunette hair that's braided with green ribbon (long), Green eyes, and Pale Gray skin
 - Is Devoted and Lazy, and has Finesse as their ideal

 ### Organizations